Do Female Cats Prefer Male Humans?

 Why Are Female Cats Attracted To Human Males More

-Why Are Female Cats Attracted To Human Males More?/ Do Female Cats Prefer Male Humans?
+Why Are Female Cats Attracted To Human Males More?- Do Female Cats Prefer Male Humans?

 Generally speaking, cats don’t have a preference for their owner’s gender.
 In fact, it is reported that cats prefer women over men.
 However, the story is a bit different when your cat is in heat.
-During this time, felines are more affectionate to everyone around them but are particularly more affectionate towards male humans.
-This is because of the cat’s ability to sense pheromones.

 Pheromones are volatile organic compounds that send messages between the same species and are present in urine, sweat, and other bodily fluids.
 Cats have an incredible sense of smell; with 200 million olfactory receptors, felines can easily pick up on pheromones.
 A particularly sweaty man or a boy going through puberty releases pheromones picked up by female cats.
-In the heat, they respond by being particularly affectionate towards male humans and following them around.
-That being said, female cats do this merely because they’re in heat, not because they are sexually attracted to male humans.

 Find Out: Why Do People Hate Cats?